 About BB Liquidating IncFounded in 1982, BB Liquidating Inc (OTCMKTS: BLIAQ) is the leftover stock of the video and game rental chain known as Blockbuster that went into bankruptcy in 2011.
 It was sold to DISH Network (NASDAQ:DISH) that same year.
 It is headquartered in Dallas Texas and is a US-listed security trading as an over-the-counter penny stock.
 In 2021, it became a favourite stock of Reddit's WallStreetBets community along with GameStop, AMC and others.

 How to buy shares in BB Liquidating

 - Search for BB Liquidating.
 Find the share by name or ticker symbol: BLIAQ.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of BB Liquidating.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 BB Liquidating stock price (OTCCE:BLIAQ)Use our graph to track the performance of BLIAQ stocks over time.